spicecat/petrfindr/README.md

 ## Run Locally

-Clone the repo (`git clone https://github.com/spicecat/webjam.git`) and install the dependencies (`cd webjam && npm install`).
+Clone the repo (`git clone https://github.com/spicecat/petrfindr.git`) and install the dependencies (`cd petrfindr && npm install`).
 Get a free MapTiler API key from [https://docs.maptiler.com/cloud/api/authentication-key/](https://docs.maptiler.com/cloud/api/authentication-key/).
 Add your MapTiler API key to `.env.example` and rename the file to `.env`.
-Run the project with `npm start` and play the game in your browser at `localhost:3000/webjam`.
+Run the project with `npm start` and play the game in your browser at `localhost:3000/petrfindr`.